 Each month we have a meeting where those affected by Prostate Cancer can get together to share experiences, ask questions and receive advice.

 We often have an expert speaker who will give a talk on a relevant subject.
-(See our "Dates for your diary" page for details of the speakers)

 This is followed by an opportunity for socialising and to ask questions relating to prostate cancer.
 This might be in a group discussion or informally, one-to-one .